 - 1. Employment - a.
 All existing and newly hired 1-A licensed special education teachers will be obligated to participate in twelve (12) hours of APS provided professional development. - b.
 Twelve (12) hours of professional development, provided outside of the regular duty day, is a condition of employment during both the first and second years for all 1-A licensed special education teachers in APS. - c.
-Starting in the 2014-2015 school year, all newly hired Special Education and 1-A special education teachers who are assigned to teach in an Intensive Global Support 1 (IGS1), Intensive Global Support 2 (IGS2), Social Communication Support (SCS2 or SCS3), Social Emotional Support 1 (SES1), and Social Emotional Support 2 (SES2) classroom (self-contained or full-day as defined by the district Special Education Department) are required to attend three (3) days of training prior to the beginning of school.

-- 1) For current special education employees assigned to teach in the programs previously listed, attendance for the training is optional. - a) Compensation for the training will be at the employee's daily rate of pay. - d.
-For educational diagnosticians, social workers, transition specialists and licensed school psychologists, one year of qualified experience is designated as at least) six hundred (600) hours of verifiable experience (W-2 forms are acceptable verification of experience). - 1) Days or hours of experience in different school years may be totaled for experience. - 2) Educational diagnosticians and licensed school psychologists shall be given all their in-district experience in either job classification on each other's salary matrix. - 3) Audiologists and Physical Therapists with clinical doctorates as an entry-level credential will be placed on the A-3 salary matrix working a one hundred and ninety four (194) day year, six and one-half (6.5) hour day. - e.
-Board-Certified Behavior Analysts (BCBA) will be placed on salary matrix A-3. - 1) The job description for a Board-Certified Behavior Analysts will include, but not be limited to: - a) Supervise the work of behavior therapist; and - b) Provide feedback to behavior therapists in order to modify academic and behavior programs best meet student needs. - 2.
-School Year - a.
-For employees on the A-1, A-2 and A-3 salary matrices, the work year shall consist of one hundred eighty-four (184) workdays.
-Employees on the - 3.
-Duty Day - a.
-The duty day for employees on the A-3 salary matrices shall consist of six and one-half (6 1/2) hours excluding a lunch period.
-The duty day shall be a continuous period of time. - 4.
-Special Education Teacher Preparation Time - a.
-The parties have a mutual interest in ensuring that special education teachers receive sufficient preparation and planning time. - b.
-The parties agree to the following: - 1) Before the beginning of each school year, secondary schools will submit a plan detailing how preparation periods/times are scheduled.
-If preparation time is scheduled for teachers through coverage by nonlicensed employees, the lesson or activity should be associated with the class curriculum or students' IEPs. - 2) Teachers shall not be required to send students to another teacher (who has a class of students) in to get their preparation period. - 3) Each elementary school shall strive to equalize the amount of preparation time general and special education teachers receive.
-Each elementary school shall submit a plan detailing how it has tried to equalize the amount of preparation time general and special education teachers receive. - 4) The establishment of a joint panel to make determinations or offer recommendations about conflicts or problems associated with issues related to this memorandum of understanding and any future agreements related to the topic of special education preparation time. - c.
-The parties agree to discuss and attempt to reach conceptual agreements on the following issues prior to the start of 2012-13 negotiations: - 1) Ways in which special education licensed personnel can be assigned to school sites (either one school site or, if funding is not available, multiple sites) to free up time for preparation and planning for teachers.
-Increasing licensed personnel would allow teachers to get preparation time and ensure that students receive instruction from a licensed teacher.
+Starting in the 2014-2015 school year, all newly hired Special Education and 1-A special education teachers who are assigned to teach in an Intensive Global Support 1 (IGS1), Intensive Global Support 2 (IGS2), Social Communication Support (SCS2 or SCS3), Social Emotional Support 1 (SES1), and Social Emotional Support 2 (SES2) classroom (self-contained or full-day as defined by the district Special Education Department) are required to attend three (3) days of training prior to the beginning of school. - 1.)
+For current special education employees assigned to teach in the programs previously listed, attendance for the training is optional. - a.)
+Compensation for the training will be at the employee's daily rate of pay. - d.
+For educational diagnosticians, social workers, transition specialists and licensed school psychologists, one year of qualified experience is designated as at least) six hundred (600) hours of verifiable experience (W-2 forms are acceptable verification of experience). - 1.)
+Days or hours of experience in different school years may be totaled for experience. - 2.)
+Educational diagnosticians and licensed school psychologists shall be given all their indistrict experience in either job classification on each other's salary matrix. - 3.)
+Audiologists, Occupational Therapists and Physical Therapists with clinical doctorates as an entry-level credential will be placed on the A-3 salary matrix working a one hundred and ninety-eight (198) day year six and one-half (6.5) hour day. - e.
+Board-Certified Behavior Analysts (BCBA) will be placed on salary matrix A-3. - 1.)
+The job description for a Board-Certified Behavior Analysts will include, but not be limited to: - a.)
+Supervise the work of behavior therapist; and - b.)
+Provide feedback to behavior therapists in order to modify academic and behavior programs best meet student needs.